Skip to main content

 The Tester

 Hi, I’m Danielle, the Managing Editor of Home & Appliances, and a mom of two littles.
 Packing lunch has become an inescapable ritual in my household over the past couple of years so I've been on a mission to find the best lunch boxes that suit the needs of both kids and parents.
-Packing lunches day-in and day-out means we handle these boxes on the daily.
-If they're frustrating to use or lack features my kids need, it adds struggle to our morning routine.
+Packing lunches daily means we handle these boxes A LOT.
+If they're frustrating to use or lack features my kids need, it adds struggle to our routine.
 Nobody needs that!
-Keeping everyone sane, from the kitchen outward, makes all our lives better.
+The goal is to keep everyone sane, from the kitchen outward.

 The Tests